bootphon/phonemizer/paper/paper.md

 mapping to generate the transcription.
 This backend is mostly useful for low-resource languages, for which users with linguistic expertise can write their own mappings.
 Six languages are provided as examples with `phonemizer`:
-Chintang, Cree, Inuktitut, Japanese, Sesotho and Yucatec.
+Chintang, Cree, Inuktitut, Japanese, Sesotho, and Yucatec.

 Text to phones transcription is a critical need in different applications related to natural language and speech processing.
 So far, the `phonemizer`